elixir-europe-training/Learning-Paths-Handbook/docs/chapters/introduction.md

-!!! note "Note"

-A learning path is a sequence that leads a learner through different learning modules.
-These modules could be courses or training materials, designed to progressively enhance a learner's thinking skills from basic to advanced levels, ensuring a comprehensive understanding of the subject by the end of the path.
+!!!
+"A learning path is a sequence that leads a learner through different learning modules.
+These modules could be courses or training materials, designed to progressively enhance a learner's thinking skills from basic to advanced levels, ensuring a comprehensive understanding of the subject by the end of the path."

 ## 1.3 Key Properties of Learning Paths

-**Progressive:** each step builds upon the previous one, gradually increasing in complexity.
+- **Progressive:** each step builds upon the previous one, gradually increasing in complexity.
-**Directional:** there is a trajectory from the beginning to an end point.
+- **Directional:** there is a trajectory from the beginning to an end point.
-**Goal-Oriented:** aimed at mastering a subject, adapting to different backgrounds and knowledge levels.
+- **Goal-Oriented:** aimed at mastering a subject, adapting to different backgrounds and knowledge levels.